-Stakeholder engagement activities were undertaken by SEPA around air quality, and use of additional monitors similar to those used by Fife Council are being considered to air.defra.gov.uk/assets/documents/reports/cat14/1101140842_Assessment_of_UK_AURN_PM_Equipmen t_against_2010_GDE.pdf and https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/642895/ LIT_7070.pdf replace existing monitoring and provide additional feedback to the community on air quality.
+Stakeholder engagement activities were undertaken by SEPA around air quality, and use of additional monitors similar to those used by Fife Council are being considered to replace existing monitoring and provide additional feedback to the community on air quality.
 Continued engagement activities with the community to provide information about the relationship between emissions from the facilities and local air quality are recommended.